influxdata/docs-v2/content/influxdb/clustered/install/deploy.md

 ## Check deployment status

-Kubernetes deployments do take time to complete.
+Kubernetes deployments take some time to complete.
 To check on the status of a deployment, use the `kubectl get` command:

 {{% note %}}